Just Released: The 25 Worst Passwords of 2018 – How to Protect Your Credit Score

 Protect Your Valuable Credit Score by Avoiding These Easy-to-Guess Passwords

-SplashData, a company that makes password manager programs, compiled its yearly list of the worst passwords by analyzing 5 million leaked passwords.
+SplashData, a company that makes manager programs, compiled its yearly list of the worst s by analyzing 5 million leaked s.

 How to Check Your Credit Score and Report